samsuh/2025-learnings/README.md

 - Create github repo for the project
 - Set up Ci pipeline using either travisci or github actions: triggers (when to run) > jobs (what to do) > steps (how to do it) > actions (reusable units of code)
 - Set up aws. elastic beanstalk good for running a single container.
 Change it for multi-container deployments later.

+5/27 - got multi computer development and build steps working.
+Next is to deploy and be able to deploy from multiple places.